 Casual Dining in Detroit

-Mercury Burger & Bar — Tasty burgers with salty tots or fries and a selection of Michigan craft beer in Corktown.
+Mercury Burger & Bar — Stop into this Corktown burger joint for delicious burgers paired with salty tots or fries, a creamy milkshake, and/or a Michigan craft beer.

 Dinner in Detroit